Blondie's Secret

 Blondie's Secret is a 1948 American comedy film directed by Edward Bernds and starring Penny Singleton, Arthur Lake, Larry Simms, and Marjorie Ann Mutchie.
 It is the twenty-fourth of the 28 Blondie films.

 Plot

+Dagwood prepares for a long-delayed vacation with the family.
+His boss Mr. Radcliffe has promised the Bumsteads that there'll be no more postponements for their holiday.
+But when something comes up that requires Dagwood's presence, Radcliffe hires a couple of thugs to steal Blondie and Dagwood's luggage so that they'll have to stay in town.
+And that's only the beginning of the frantic fun.